 Day 2 had a lazy kick-off, we started from Jhaka at 8 in the morning very well aware of the treacherous climb ahead of us.
 Climbing the staircase trail of the village, passing the small playground, with fields on our left and Rupin on our right we did really well during the first hour.
 Around 3.5 kms of uphill walk in an hour, trail took us through one of the dense forest I’ve ever come across with towering Pine and Deodar trees, and a few more which I failed to recognize.
 From there it’s an easy & somewhat steep downhill walk for nearly 15 minutes, and we were out of the forest.
 Drastic change in the surroundings, a moment ago we were among the towering trees and now on the side of rad river bed with no shade above us.
 No trees to protect from the sun, huge snow bridge(the first one on the trail) on the Rupin, Rupin entering ferociously into a deep gorge, steep climbs ahead and rocks as far as you can see.
 I asked the guide if this is end of tree line on this lane, he mentioned we will re-enter the forest for a short while in sometime.

 Oh!
-The first sight of those cascading Lower and Upper water falls on Rupin, it was a sight I’ll never forget.
+The first sight of those cascading Lower and Upper waterfalls on Rupin, it was a sight I’ll never forget.
 I felt weak in my legs all of a sudden, it was so far and high up in the sky that reaching there seemed impossible.
-It was already 1 in the noon, we had almost covered ~9 kms and ~9kms more to go, with numerous glacial & snow walks, climb so steep that you would be bound to crawl on 4 limbs, specially if you wish to do that on the second day from Dhaula.
+It was already 1 in the noon, we had almost covered ~9 km and 9kms more to go, with numerous glacial & snow walks, climb so steep that you would be bound to crawl on 4 limbs, especially if you wish to do that on the second day from Dhaula.
 We kept moving, greeted by the longest glacial walk of nearly 200 meters, damn slippery with no scope of error.
 Chances are you’ll end up in the river if you fall, so walk carefully, not too slow nor too fast.
-Cut the steps with ice axe if you’re too scared.
+Cut the steps with ice ax if you’re too scared.
 Yes!
-Ice axe is good to have if you’re an amateur, let your guide use that for you, it’s not a child’s play, you can hurt yourself if you don’t know how to use an ice axe.
+Ice ax is good to have if you’re an amateur, let your guide use that for you, it’s not a child’s play, you can hurt yourself if you don’t know how to use an ice ax.
 Immediately followed the longer glacial walk, but this was more or less flat, much easier.
 Trail just doesn’t stop straining your muscles, as soon as you finish the glacier, a very steep uphill walk is waiting for you.
 At Bikat Adventures, we call it “one Bikat of a climb”.
-Sun was shining bright, at 2 in the noon my wrist watch was recording 30 degrees and 3310m.
-Upper water fall camp didn’t appear to come any closer to us, I tried not to look at it but couldn’t stop myself.
-Walking few meters on the flatlands, we had another glacier waiting for us, bigger and steeper.
+Sun was shining bright, at 2 in the noon my wristwatch was recording 30 degrees and 3310m.
+Upper waterfall camp didn’t appear to come any closer to us, I tried not to look at it but couldn’t stop myself.
+Walking a few meters on the flatlands, we had another glacier waiting for us, bigger and steeper.
 It took us 30 minutes to cross this one and another half an hour for the extremely steep climb after the glacier.
 I looked back for Agasty and Ashish, man! the view at our back, I don’t have the skills to pen it down, pictures will do the justice I hope.

 We were greeted by the ever smiling mountain goats grazing over the beautiful pastures with cascaded waterfalls in front of us and beautiful shiny Rupin cutting through the valley behind us.
 An easy walk to the river bed, and we could clearly see where we were headed, towering climb right in front of us, 400m of altitude and just 2 kms of distance.
 With sun ready to go behind the mountains, we started feeling the extreme winds and droplets from lower & upper waterfalls.
 Those last two kilometers took us 2 more hours and we were finally at day’s stop at 7pm, it was an extreme day.
 Climb from lower waterfall to the camp was extreme, tackling the scary glacier of lower water fall camp and climbing the steep unclear trail right in front of second waterfall, we hardly had any strength left.
 Be careful on the waterfall glacier specially the lower one, its slippery with a deadly gradient and you need to go uphill on it.
 Upper waterfall glacier is relatively easy as it is on the river, more or less plain, unlike lower water fall glacier which is steep and on the side of the river, and you go uphill on this one.
 It surely is an adrenaline pumping experience!

-The 360 degree view from above the upper waterfall simply left me in awe.
-I don’t remember how many times my finger pressed the capture button on camera, there was no stopping, I was walking with no strength left in the legs.
-Its surprising how things you love doing give you immense energy to move forward.
+The 360-degree view from above the upper waterfall simply left me in awe.
+I don’t remember how many times my finger pressed the capture button on the camera, there was no stopping, I was walking with no strength left in the legs.
+It's surprising how things you love doing give you immense energy to move forward.
 Shinning colorful Rupin at one end surrounded by the towering rocky mountains wearing a crown of orange blue clouds.
-At other end, river Rupin coming out of the glaciers surrounded by never ending white peaks.
+At other end, river Rupin coming out of the glaciers surrounded by never-ending white peaks.
 In between were a bunch of us, wrapped in layers, feeling so tiny and lucky to witness such an amazing sight.

 Day 3 (UWC - ~3870m to Rupin Pass - ~4550m to Sangla - ~2550m)

 After climbing the steep face for nearly 2 hours and 2.5 Kms, terrain gave us some respite.
 Upper waterfall camp was still visible but not for long.
-From here, trail curves towards the right towards the never ending snow and glacial sheets.
-Our guide managed to get an ice axe today, which made crossing the tricky snow sections a lot easier.
+From here, trail curves towards the right towards the never-ending snow and glacial sheets.
+Our guide managed to get an ice ax today, which made crossing the tricky snow sections a lot easier.
 It also slowed us down I think, we had to wait till Chaen Singh made steps for us.
 Its better late than never!
-Ice axe was specially very helpful in crossing the two small glaciers on the way up from camp and the long & slippery, nearly 200m, snow section later on.
+Ice ax was especially very helpful in crossing the two small glaciers on the way up from camp and the long & slippery, nearly 200m, snow section later on.
 The best use was yet to come!
 Half and hour of long and easy walk on snow took us to another campsite, Ratapheri.
-Sadly, we were not suppose to camp here, we were suppose to cover another 25 Kms to reach Sangla.
+Sadly, we were not supposed to camp here, we were supposed to cover another 25 Kms to reach Sangla.
 One can camp here as well during the months of September and October as there won’t be much snow during that time of the year.

 The pass was clearly visible now and so was the painfully steep climb to cross it.
-It was the clear trail in snow, local shepherds frequently use this trail, goats & sheep’ footmarks clearly define the trail when snow is around.
+It was the clear trail in the snow, local shepherds frequently use this trail, goats & sheep’ footmarks clearly define the trail when snow is around.
 With so much scope of getting lost, there’s no way one can get lost here unless the person wants to.
-At an altitude of ~4200m , sun started to play hide and seek while we were grasping our breath, clock was recording 10:00am, temperature at 20 degrees with extremely chilled winds.
+At an altitude of ~4200m, sun started to play hide and seek while we were grasping our breath, the clock was recording 10:00 am, the temperature at 20 degrees with extremely chilled winds.
 The sight in front of us was extremely awe-inspiring, it took us a while to devour what we had in front of us.
 I’ll let the pictures do the justice to my inability to express this in words.
 We relaxed a bit to regain our strength for the last strenuous climb, the sight of it was killing us.
-I cannot describe the steepness in words, probably it looked more steep because we were there on the 3rd day from Sewa.
+I cannot describe the steepness in words, probably it looked steeper because we were there on the 3rd day from Sewa.
 This very thought gave me the strength for that last few steps we had in front of us.